Voices, choices and leadership: a tipping point for Europe?

 Despite the progress of the last five years, support for the EU’s ‘man on the moon’ moment is slipping.
 In 2024, we see European policymakers shift focus to the challenge of EU competitiveness and there have been calls by some European leaders to pause the introduction of new environmental regulations, altogether.
 However, data show that the EU has benefited from being a first-mover in its climate mitigation strategy and there are strong arguments that by scaling-and-speeding-up net-zero policies, European competitiveness can improve.

 Regardless of the outcome of the US Presidential election, Europe will be engaging with partners in a highly fractured and uncertain international environment, rife with geoeconomic and geopolitical threats.
 In this era of profound political uncertainty, the EU, building on its Green Deal matrix, can take a more active role in international climate diplomacy.
-A more assertive EU in this domain, also putting forward health as well as economic and industrial arguments, would strengthen the bloc’s soft power position, send an important signal to investors of a long-term commitment to sustainability, and crucially, would help to avert runaway climate change.
+A more assertive EU in this domain, also putting forward health as well as economic and industrial arguments, would strengthen the block, send an important signal to investors of a long-term commitment to sustainability, and crucially, would help to avert runaway climate change.

 In a period where unpredictability abounds, grounded and dependable international climate leadership is essential if we are to realise a climate-safe future for all.